Last night Louisville won the championship of the NCAA Men’s basketball tournament. Here are some items of fact and faith about the Louisville team:

 • The team leader and point guard is Peyton Siva, a dedicated Christian.

 • He wears number 3 on his playing shirt, to acknowledge the Father, Son, and Holy Spirit.
-One TV announcer last night explained this to listeners.
+By the way, one TV announcer last night explained this to listeners.

 • When Peyton gets a basket, or a free throw, he raises one finger toward heaven.

-• He scored 18 points last night, second highest score on his team.
+• He scored 18 points last night, which is the second highest score on his team.

-• Peyton Siva is a tremendous role model for young men.
+• Generally speaking, Peyton Siva is a tremendous role model for young men.

 The championship game against Michigan was quite a thriller, with each team making a separate run in the first half.
 In the second half it was blood, sweat and tears.
 If interested, you can read about it here and some excerpts are provided below.

 • What a week for coach Rick Pitino!
 He was elected to the Hall of Fame.
 His horse is headed to the Kentucky Derby.
 His son gets a prominent head coaching job.
 And his team wins the championship game.

 • The players intend to hold Pitino to a promise he made: If they won a national title, he’d get a tattoo.